uktrade/fun/data-engineer-derec/README.md

 ## Task 0

-You have cloned the repository and are in the `seo` branch - Data Engineer.
+You have cloned the repository and you are in G7 branch - Senior Data Engineer.
 Familiarise yourself with the code briefly.
-See the unit tests and modules `__main__.py` as a starting point.
-The development data can be seen in CVS files in the `derec/data` folder.

-To make sure it all works, we recommend trying the following commands:
+To make sure it all works, try running it:

 ```
-poetry shell
-poetry install
-pytest
 python3 derec
 python3 derec test
 ```